 The bag falls into a mid-level bag with luxury touches such as leather embellishment, leather luggage tag, compression system, multiple zippered compartments, and a hidden laundry bag.
 A laundry bag that detaches and unfolds when needed is one of our favorite features as it keeps dirty and clean clothes separated.
 (Laundry bags are one of our favorite packing hacks)

 Above all, it’s a stylish bag that can deliver essential features for your everyday travels.
 If you’re okay with spending around $300 on a bag, this is a great choice you’ll be more than happy with your purchase (Away offers a 100-day return policy).
 My one complaint would be the small wheels that feel a little small for the bag on rough surfaces.

 eBags — EXO 2.0 Hardside Spinner

 The EXO has been one of our daily drivers; we’ve taken it on nearly 100 flights.
 It’s still in fantastic shape.
 We’re not sure why eBags doesn’t make more lists with their self-designed luggage that comes with a lifetime guarantee.

 Exo 2.0 Hardside Spinner features a 100% polycarbonate shell and diamond finish that protects against scratches and blemishes.
-Four double wheels are reinforced and roll smoothly on uneven surfaces and are build to last.
-A side handle is robust and comfortable while the TSA Approved lock protects valuables.
+Four double wheels are reinforced and roll smoothly on uneven surfaces and are built to last.
+A side handle is robust and comfortable, while the TSA Approved lock protects valuables.

 Samsonite — Winfield 2

 Winfield has become a staple in the Samsonite line, and one of their best-selling products.
 Winfield 2 delivers good looks with an excellent range of features in a polycarbonate case.